-Seek immediate medical attention if you develop tightness in the chest, hives, wheezing or breathing difficulties after consuming ginger.
-Food allergies can sometimes trigger a serious allergic reaction called anaphylaxis.
-Left untreated, anaphylaxis can be life-threatening.
+See your doctor or allergist if you suspect you are allergic to ginger.
+A doctor can perform a skin or blood test to give you a definitive diagnosis.
+In the meantime, avoid ginger and any products that contain ginger, such as facial creams and teas, as well as products containing cardamom and turmeric.
+With your doctor's approval, use an antihistamine in pill or cream form to help ease itching, swelling and inflammation.
+Seek immediate medical attention if you develop tightness in the chest, hives, wheezing or breathing difficulties after consuming ginger, as food allergies can sometimes trigger a serious, life-threatening allergic reaction called anaphylaxis.
 If you are diagnosed with an allergy to ginger, your doctor may suggest that you carry an injectable form of epinephrine with you at all times to be used in the event of an emergency.

 - International Archives of Allergy and Immunology: Allergenic Potency of Spices: Hot, Medium Hot, or Very Hot